 Lever 4: Your Content

 This should go without saying—this is why consumers are visiting your website in the first place.
 The core content in a particular page, whether a blog post, listings of services, or just general promotional copy, shows off your site’s usefulness.
 The text of your content is what will be indexed into search results.
 Make sure your content is focused, clean, and useful.
-Also, make sure it uses keywords.
+Also, make sure it uses keywords and has proper on-page SEO.

 Lever 5: Your Header Tags